 About the Author

 My name is Aaron Ferguson.
-I was raised in a terrific Christian home, was trained by a legion of dedicated God-fearing church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God, in 1994, to teach and coach at a Christian school in Oklahoma.
+I was raised in a terrific Christian home, was trained by a legion of dedicated godly church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God in 1994 to teach and coach at a Christian school in Oklahoma City.

 Over the years, I've taught Bible, World History, American History, Modern History, Government, English, American Literature, Creative Writing, Yearbook, and Website Design.
 By God's grace, I've become a Master Teacher and Dean of the History Department.
 I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages young people to reach their leadership potential by knowing their faith, living their faith, sharing their faith, and defending their faith.
 I also design all of our school's publications.

 I was raised Southern Baptist and still remain an active member, Elder, and Community Group leader in a Baptist church today.
-I also have a beautiful wife named Amy, five wonderful kids (three boys, the girl, and a daughter-in-law), and a granddaughter.
+I also have a beautiful wife named Amy, five wonderful kids (three boys, the girl, and daughter-in-law), and two grandchildren.

 Statement of Faith